 The survey is being undertaken by the Government of South Australia in partnership with Geoscience Australia (GA).
 The survey data acquisition has been completed and is now in its final stages of data processing and preparation for final release.

 All of the data and products can be downloaded by clicking on the map below.
-Survey regions with an asterisk* have data available.

 About the Survey

 The survey has captured approximately 1,660,000 line kilometres of new magnetic, radiometric and digital elevation data over an area of about 295,000 km2.
 This new data surpasses the previous patchwork of historical surveys and provides the basis for a single, internally consistent dataset that will be fundamental in reinterpreting the geological structure of the Gawler Craton.

 The geophysical data was captured by four geophysical contractors, using fixed-wing aircraft flying approximately 60 m above the ground along flight lines spaced 200 m apart

 Survey data availability map

 Geoscience Australia contracted four airborne surveying companies to collect data over survey regions within the Gawler Craton.
 The map below shows the current progress of the survey and data availability.
 Survey acquisition was completed in June 2019.